robertoloja/EnsembleApplication/README.md

   /movies/{movie-id}/dislike - Decrease a movie's "like" count by one (PATCH)

+  All of the above endpoints are usable via a browser, due to Django-Rest-Framework's web-based API client.

 ## Tests
 Test suite may be run with the command python manage.py test